-With a four-star rating and over 48,000 reviews on Good Reads, a lot of people are finding real value in Ben Horowitz’s helpful, but brutally honest advice.
+With a four-star rating and over 48,000 reviews on Good Reads, a lot of people are finding real value in Ben Horowitz’s helpful, but brutally honest advice in The Hard Thing About Hard Things.
 A must-read for anyone who’s just earned their MBA, Horowitz offers no-nonsense advice for the challenges that you’ll face when starting a business and how to push past them.

 29. The Founder’s Dilemmas by Noam Wasserman

-One of the best business books out there for new entrepreneurs, this one provides readers with a guide of mistakes that could threaten their business.
+This is one of the best business books out there for new entrepreneurs.
+The Founder’s Dilemmas provides readers with a guide of mistakes that could threaten their business.
 The most impactful leaders learn to avoid mistakes by watching others, and this read aims to help readers see those hazards and pitfalls coming from a mile away and how to best avoid them.